-Course No. Course Title

 EDPS-508 Psychology of Cognitive

-PROCESSES AND L EARNING
+PROCESSES AND PROCESSES AND LEARNING

-CURR-531 Curriculum Development and Design
+CURR-531 Strategies for Curriculum Development, Design,

+Innovation and Change

 CNPY-514 Psychopathology

 ECED-507 Emergent Literacy P-3

-ECED-522 Observation and Assessment in

-Early Childhood Education

 Certification and Endorsement Programs

 We offer a number of programs for individuals who are not seeking a degree, but who want to fulfill state requirements for a certification or endorsements.
 Some of these certifications have been presented in the section on Master's degrees within the appropriate program.
 Three of them are not associated with a Master's degree and are presented here: Graduate Level Teacher Certification, P-3 Certification and Endorsement and Teacher-Coordinator of Cooperative Vocational-Technical Education Programs.